L-O-G-A-N/roblox-free-item-buyer/README.md

-hi

-- pip install -r requirements.txt

-for packages ^^^^^^^
+Hi,

+To install the required packages, please run the command `pip install -r requirements.txt`.
+This will install all the necessary packages listed in the file.

-if you want packages/characters open packages only.py
+If you want to access packages/characters, you can open the `PACKAGES ONLY.py` file.

-in the almost every type of item file, when you are- entering the catagories make sure you enter the number or it will not work.
+In the `ALMOST EVERY TYPE OF ITEM.py` file, when entering the categories, make sure to input the corresponding number, as it is required for proper functionality.

-in packages only you will only have to put in your cookie.

 credits to: https://github.com/insaneinthamembrane/roblox-free-item-buyer
 for the base of this program

 everything else made by me (lfgan)
+QOF changes by TomerGamerTV ;3